pygame/pygame/docs/reST/tut/PygameIntro.rst

 I find the best way to understand a new library is to jump straight into an example.
-In the early days of Pygame, I created a bouncing ball animation with 7 lines of code.
+In the early days of pygame, I created a bouncing ball animation with 7 lines of code.
 Let's take a look at a friendlier version of that same thing.
 This should be simple enough to follow along, and a complete breakdown follows.